-Whoodles are an up and coming dog breed mix between the Poodle and Wheaten Terrier.
-They are rising in popularity because of the Poodle’s curly coat and high level of intelligence.
+Whoodles are an up-and-coming crossbreed between a Poodle and Wheaten Terrier.
+They are rising in popularity because of the Poodle’s curly, hypoallergenic coat and high level of intelligence.
 In addition, Whoodles also look like little teddy bears!
-If you’re set on this specific dog breed, the hardest task you will face is finding reputable Whoodle breeders.
+If you’re set on this specific dog breed, the hardest task you will face is finding Whoodle puppies for sale from a reputable Whoodle breeder.

-If you’re looking to add a Whoodle to your family, finding a quality breeder that focuses on quality and healthy puppies is the next step.
-As Whoodles are not purebred breeds, it’s important to find a breeder who has experience in breeding and emphasizes the overall health and well-being of both the puppies and the dog parents.
+If you’ve decided to add a Whoodle to your family, finding an ethical breeder that focuses on quality and healthy puppies is the next step.
+As Whoodles are not purebred dogs, it’s important to find a breeder who has experience in breeding and emphasizes the overall health and well-being of both the puppies and the parents.

 Whoodle Breeders in the United States

-When you’re ready to start your search for a Whoodle puppy that’s right for you, you’ve got some options.
+When you’re ready to start your search for your perfect Whoodle puppy, you’ve got some options.
 To help you get started, here we share some of the top Whoodle breeders in the United States.

 Find a breeder near you or inquire about each breeder’s travel and shipping options.
-In this list, you’ll find a quick overview of the breeder as well as their contact information if you’re interested in learning more about their puppies and their availability.
+In this list, you’ll find a quick overview of the breeder and their contact information if you’re interested in learning more about their puppies and availability.

 - Location: St. Louis, Missouri